 I came to the University of Waterloo for the first time as a teen-aged student.
 I'm proud and bemused that my journey brought me back here to teach.
-My home department is Fine Arts but I have taught a wide variety of courses across campus.
+I have taught all across campus, including in Arts First, Digital Experience Innovation, Fine Arts, Global Business and Digital Arts, Independent Studies, Knowledge Integration, and Psychology.
 Closest to my heart is anything involving drawing or interdisciplinary collaboration.
 Most fun would be a tie between "the colour course" and creative thinking.
 Most unexpected?
 Maybe that time I got to teach playwriting at Wilfrid Laurier University.

 My MFA was such an arduous experience that I got a tattoo on the day of my thesis exhibition opening, something painful and permanent to remind me never to go back to school again.
 Clearly, that didn't work, as I went to the Royal College of Art just a few months later, but I keep trying.
 I have an abundance of ink.

 I grew up in a military family and girl guide camps, and have lived all across Canada.
 Naturally, therefore, I can pack a suitcase, read a map, and cook anything over an open fire.
 None of those come up nearly often enough in my daily life!

 - MSc, (Kinesiology), University of Waterloo, 2004